SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 Refresh the page and... we have a cute lil' editor for free!
 Nice!

-If you look inside of the `TextEditorField`... you can see a bit about how this works.
+If you look inside of `TextEditorField`... you can see a bit about how this works.
 Most importantly, it calls `addCssFiles()` and `addJsFiles()`.
 Easy Admin comes with extra JavaScript and CSS that adds this special editor functionality.
 And by leveraging these two methods, that CSS and Javascript is *included* on the